-I know one or more terrible things will happen after I recover from this, in the next year.
+I know one or more terrible things will happen next year after I recover from this.
 There is no doubt.
 There is also no doubt that no real good is ever coming my way.
 I used up all my luck in the past few years.
 It makes me ashamed, but two thoughts got me past that.
 The most important is my grandkids.
 They are more than enough, but I just wonder why everything good that happens in my life comes with a boatload of pain and suffering.

 Yes, I know that I whine a lot in these essays.
 I do it for a few reasons.
-One is that even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization - I am very certain no one reads this.
+Even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization.
+I am very certain that no one reads this.
 The reason for creating this was to make it public enough that I would try to make my journal coherent and at least spell a word or two correctly; on occasion.
 I am not a good writer.

 The second reason is that I have no one to talk to.
 It may seem weird, but whining is a decent coping mechanism for me.
 I write out my thoughts, and my mind clears up, which is helpful from time to time.

-I have been told that I have excellent coping skills and can get through things without much problem, and supposedly a lot of people can’t.
+I have been told that I have excellent coping skills and can get through things without much problem.
+Supposedly, a lot of people can’t.
 I get knocked down, either literally or figuratively.
-Usually both, and I whine a lot and mope but come out of it with new goals or at least able to function to improve some parts of my life even if I am still clinging to what smacked me.
+Usually both, and I whine a lot and mope but come out of it with new goals or at least be able to function enough to improve some parts of my life even if I am still clinging to what smacked me.
 I am far from perfect.

 I am already coming out of this latest setback with a few modest plans for projects around the house and even two somewhat simple programming projects.
-One will assist me when I can exercise again, and the other helps me fulfill my desire to be useful and helpful to others.
+One will assist me when I can exercise again.
+The other helps me fulfill my desire to be useful and helpful to others.
 I am even sketching out a plan for remodeling my walk-in closet.
 I know what made me think to do it, but I don’t know why I have this need to do it.
-I have the materials needed for more than half of the project and am just needing to wait until I can use my shoulder.
+I have the materials needed for more than half of the project and just need to wait until I can use my shoulder.